Mullvad VPN Review 2026: The Most Private VPN You Can Buy?

 How does Mullvad compare to a free VPN?

-Free VPNs often monetize your data through advertising or outright sell your browsing history.
-Mullvad does the opposite — it's designed to know nothing about you.
-ProtonVPN offers a reputable free tier if cost is a concern, but Mullvad's €5/month flat rate buys you a level of anonymity that free services simply cannot match.
+Free VPNs often make money by showing you ads or selling your browsing data.
+Mullvad does the opposite — designed to know nothing about you.
+ProtonVPN offers a legitimate free tier if cost is a concern, but for the level of anonymity Mullvad provides, free services can't match it.

 Can I use Mullvad VPN on my phone?